-From endless tips of the kind of places most people would never find on their own, to beautiful urban exploration pictures, to a guide about how to be German.
-We are sure you will enjoy the books here and, maybe, even use them as a holiday gift guide of sorts.
+From endless tips of the kind of places most people would never find on their own to beautiful urban exploration pictures, to a guide about how to be German.
+We are sure you will enjoy the books here and, maybe, even use them as a holiday gift guide.

 Berlin Companion by Beata Gontarczyk-Krampe